-Mont Habitant in the Lower Laurentians adores kids and its Family Program features a trio lift ticket for one adult and two children at an affordable \$63.
+Mont Habitant in the Lower Laurentians adores kids, and its Family Program features a trio lift ticket for one adult and two children at an affordable \$63.
 Meanwhile, you can party at Ski Bromont, the Eastern Townships' most sizzling after-dark scene.

-A four-hour night pass costs \$31 and on those special Nuits Blanches, the slopes are lit until 2 a.m. and La Débarque bar swings until 3 a.m.
+A four-hour night pass costs \$31 and on those special Nu-its Blanches, the slopes are lit until 2 a.m. and La Débarque bar swings until 3 a.m.

-Mont Saint-Sauveur traditionally is the first area in Quebec to open -maybe even this weekend - and the last to close in spring, so investing here in lift passes has high returns over the long term.
+Mont Saint-Sauveur traditionally is the first area in Quebec to open and the last to close in spring, so investing in lift passes here has high returns.

 Mont Saint-Sauveur International offers a night season pass at \$199 at its six small-but-feisty areas in the Lower Laurentians and Gatineau.
-Or simply switch your job to the late shift and pick up a weekday season pass for \$345.
-The seniors' deals are so tempting that you probably can't wait to turn 60, when you can snag 50-per-cent off at a different area every weekday.
-You can ski well into your oldage pension with steals like Tuesdays at Ski Mont Gabriel for \$15.70 and Mondays at Mont Olympia at \$18.57.
+A weekday season pass is \$345.

+The seniors' deals are so tempting that you probably can't wait to turn 60, when you can snag 50 per cent off at a different area every weekday.

+You can ski well into your old age pension with steals such as Tuesdays at Ski Mont Gabriel for \$15.70 and Mondays at Mont Olympia at \$18.57.

-Further north, Mont Tremblant, Quebec's largest downhill resort area, now is recognized far and wide.
-Along with the iconic villages of Zermatt, Chamonix, Aspen and Whistler, National Geographic Magazine has named Tremblant one of the world's 25 best snow-sports towns, labelling it great "for croissant-loving skiers and riders looking for European ambiance."
+Farther north, Mont Trem-blant, Quebec's largest downhill resort area, now is recognized far and wide.

+Along with the iconic villages of Zermatt, Chamonix, Aspen and Whistler, National Geographic Magazine has named Tremblant one of the world's 25 best snow-sports towns, labelling it great "for croissant-loving skiers and riders looking for European ambience."